stanton119/data-analysis/paper_list.md

 * Coefficients are regularised to introduce sparseness
 * No need for seasonal decomposition models if we can use AR?

-### Cecoupling magnitude and phase estimation with deep ResUNet for music source separation
+### Decoupling magnitude and phase estimation with deep ResUNet for music source separation
 https://arxiv.org/pdf/2109.05418.pdf
 *   Network designed for source separation
     *   Generates masks for various instruments etc. which are then applied to the original sound STFT